hiattzhao/hiattzhao.github.io/_posts/2017-12-29-css-grid-resources.markdown

 date:   2017-12-29
 comments: true
 ---
-I've been interested in learning some new CSS frameworks such as [Material Design][material design] but then I came across CSS Grid and found a couple of awesome resources.
+I've been interested in learning some new CSS frameworks such as [Material Design][material design]{:target="_blank"} but then I came across CSS Grid and found a couple of awesome resources.
 CSS Grid is baked right into CSS so it's not framework dependent.
 It's also much easier to build a photo layout or any other type of grids, such as a wrapper container for webpages.

 The best resource I found is this [interactive tutorial].
 It only takes about 30 minutes to learn most of what you need.